morphonets/SNT/README.md

   * Support for up to 5D multidimensional images, including multichannel, and timelapse sequences
   * Support for both ImageJ1 and [ImgLib2](https://imagej.net/libs/imglib2/) data structures
-  * Several bi-directional search algorithms (A\*, NBA\*, Fast marching) with adjustable cost functions allow for efficient computation of curvatures for a wide range of imagery, that are <u>up to 20x faster</u> relatively to the original _Simple Neurite Tracer_ plugin
+  * Several bidirectional search algorithms (A\*, NBA\*, Fast marching) with adjustable cost functions allow for efficient computation of curvatures for a wide range of imagery, that are <u>up to 20x faster</u> relatively to the original _Simple Neurite Tracer_ plugin
   * Tracing in "secondary layers".
 This allows for paths to be computed on "enhanced" (pre-processed) images while interacting with the unfiltered, original image (or vice-versa).
 Toggling between the two data sources is immediate
   * Precise placement of nodes is aided by a local search that automatically snaps the cursor to neurites wihin a 3D neighborhood